scitran/client/Database-principles.md

-The database files are grouped logically into a set of basic categories that we define here.
-The client search queries are structured around these categories.
+The database files are grouped logically into a set of basic categories.
+The search queries are structured around these categories.

 * **Project** - data from multiple sessions; a project belongs to a research *group*
 * **Session** - complete set of files acquired in a visit to the scanner.
 A session usually contains many data and auxiliary files